 A convenient way to avoid this problem is to delegate the responsibility to determine the material order to the end user.
 Nobody expects the user to intervene each time a multi-material interface reconstruction routine is called; but the user can be helpful defining a fixed material order.
-For many problems in impact and penetration, where the materials are known to keep the initial layer structure, the fixed order works well, but there are simple interface configurations (like the Δ -junction shown on Figure 11c or the "parquet" configuration from Figure 16), for which no fixed material order will work.
+For many problems in impact and penetration, where the materials are known to keep the initial layer structure, the fixed order works well, but there are simple interface configurations (like the $\Delta$ -junction shown on Figure 15c or the "parquet" configuration from Figure 20), for which no fixed material order will work.

-We are aware of three dynamic priority systems that can be used in static interface reconstruction 1:
+We are aware of three dynamic priority systems that can be used in static in-